higlass/higlass-blog/_posts/2018-09-12-higlass-jupyter-notebook.md

 2. A method of retrieving subsets of the data corresponding to the visible region

 In the case of matrices, this is quite simple.
 The downsampling function is simply a summation of adjacent cells.
-To retrieve subsets, we simply extract slices of the matrix.
+To retrieve subsets, we extract slices of the matrix.
 In the example above, the downsampling has been precomputed for each zoom level and stored in the cooler file format.
 Tile requests are fulfilled by a HiGlass server running on an Amazon EC2 instance.